gomorpheus/morpheus-docs/release_notes/compatibility.rst

 The Morpheus Application can be installed on the following Operating System versions:

-The Morpheus Application can be installed on the following Operating System versions:

 .. list-table:: **Supported Appliance Operating Systems**
    :header-rows: 1